Ismaël Koné: International career

 Koné was eligible to play for Canada and the Ivory Coast.
 In March 2022, Koné was called up to Canada for their final window of 2022 FIFA World Cup qualification matches.
 He made his debut on March 24 against Costa Rica, as a substitute for Jonathan Osorio.
 Koné scored his first international goal for Canada in a friendly against Bahrain on November 11, 2022.
 Two days later on November 13, he was named to Canada's 26-man squad for the 2022 FIFA World Cup.
 He appeared in all three of the team's matches at the World Cup.
 At the end of the year, Koné was named the men's 2022 Canada Soccer Young Player of the Year.
+The following year, Koné was awarded again the Canada Soccer Young Player of the Year.